chrislitianxin/Notes/README.md

 #Ruby Quick Hands On in 30 mins
 ##In Essense, this is the note I took after finishing the codeacademy Ruby introductory course.
-Credit to Codeacademy.com.

-This guide is for intermediate programmers who had previous programming experience in Object-Oriented programming who want a taste of Ruby, yet do not have 13 hours to spare on Codeacademy.

-Don't get me wrong.
-Codeacademy is a great place to learn new language, I used it all the time, however we often find wasting too much time on entry level stuff such as boolean values.
-This will let you take a shortcut and go straight away into understanding Ruby syntax.

 ```ruby
 #Ruby is very much like python.